AusTraits is a national data asset quantifying the traits of Australia’s flora, which comprises approximately 26,000 different plant species.

 - The University of Melbourne

 - University of Arizona

 - Department of Agriculture, Water and the Environment: Australian Biological Resources Study

 - NSW Department of Planning, Industry and Environment

 - Western Australia Department of Biodiversity, Conservation and Attractions

 - Greening Australia.

-AusTraits will transform our ability to understand and manage Australian vegetation.
-It will provide tangible impacts beyond academic research by freeing up ecological data which can be used to create stronger conservation management, business investment and societal engagement with the environment.
+AusTraits has transformed our ability to understand and manage Australian vegetation.
+It provides tangible impacts beyond academic research by freeing up ecological data which can be used to create stronger conservation management, business investment and societal engagement with the environment.